 In New Hampshire, a person who causes a motor vehicle accident that results in serious bodily injury while under the influence of alcohol, drugs or both, faces very serious consequences.
 In New Hampshire this is termed: "Aggravated Driving While Intoxicated" (DWI), and it brings serious penalties.

 If someone has been charged with aggravated DWI resulting in serious body injury caused by the driver, that person will be deemed guilty of a class B felony.
-With a first offense, you face a possible loss of your driving privileges for from 90 days to two years.
-You may have to pay a stiff fine of $1,000.
-And you'll be ordered to attend a twenty-hour "Impaired Driver Intervention Program" for which you have to pay the program fee.
+With a first offense, you face a possible loss of your driving privileges for from 18 months to two years and you may have to pay a stiff fine of at least $1,000.

 In addition, the offender's license will be revoked for between 18 months and two years.
-The court has the discretion to suspend six months from the sentence if there is good cause and proof that the offender is in an intervention program as required in the sentence.
+The court has the discretion to suspend six months from the sentence if there is good cause and proof that the offender complied with the IDCMP recovery plan as required in the sentence.
+Installation of an ignition interlock device is mandatory.

 Negligent homicide is the unintentional but careless killing of another person.
 In New Hampshire, "negligence in the operation of an automobile" comes under "negligent homicide" and is always a felony.